Megan Burns

 Rachel Zavecz

 Rachel Zavecz is a book artist, writer, and co-editor of the small press Carrion Bloom Books.
-Her first book, The Book is a Tower Always Never Watching, is forthcoming from Cloak, and her writing has appeared in DREGINALD, Always Crashing, Fatal Flaw, DIAGRAM, Fairy Tale Review, and elsewhere.
-She currently teaches at Loyola University New Orleans.
+Her book, The Book is a Tower Always Never Watching, is available from Cloak, and her writing has appeared in DREGINALD, Always Crashing, Fatal Flaw, DIAGRAM, Fairy Tale Review, and elsewhere.
+She teaches at Loyola University New Orleans.